 Introduction to RKKP

-The Danish Clinical Registries (RKKP) constitutes the infrastructure of National Clinical Quality Databases, and Danish Multidisciplinary Cancer Groups (DMCG).
+The Danish Clinical Quality Program– National Clinical Registries (RKKP) constitutes the infrastructure of the Danish clinical quality registries and the Danish Multidisciplinary Cancer Groups (DMCG).

 Objectives and results